kekock/java-currency-exchange/README.md

 ## Database

-#### The database schema for this project uses PostgreSQL and is managed with Flyway.
+#### This project's database schema uses PostgreSQL and is managed using Flyway.
 The schema contains two main tables: `Currencies` and `ExchangeRates`.

 ### Tables